swift502/PaintWars/README.md

 # Paint Wars

 Kill enemies and descend downwards to increase your level, score multiplier and difficulty.
+Enemies drop health pick-ups when killed.

 One of my first programming projects made for a school assignment in October 2015.
 The code is terrible and is likely of no use to anyone.
 Published for archival reasons.